E-Gilley/Mint-Classics-Analysis/README.md

 By leveraging SQL queries on the provided database schema, this analysis seeks to identify patterns, uncover relationships between inventory and sales figures, and recommend potential actions to streamline inventory while ensuring timely service to customers.

-**Key takeaway:** I'm a real analyst helping a fake business solve a fake problem to demonstrate my skills to you!
+**Key Takeaway:** I'm a real analyst helping a fake business solve a fake problem to demonstrate my data analysis skills to you!

+---

 ### Project Objectives

-1. **Explore Current Inventory**: Investigate the composition and distribution of products across warehouses.
+1. **Explore the Data**: Demonstrate an understanding of the data we have available and better understand the Mint Classics company.
 2. **Sales Analysis**: Explore product sales.
 Try to identify any products with high sales and low inventory.
-3. **Identify Inventory Movement**: Determine stagnant inventory items and their impact on warehouse utilization.
-4. **Warehouse Efficiency Evaluation**: Analyze warehouse capacities and suggest potential consolidation strategies.
+3. **Warehouse Efficiency Evaluation**: Analyze warehouse capacities and suggest potential consolidation strategies.

-Through this exploration, the project aims to offer actionable data-driven recommendations that can assist Mint Classics in making informed decisions to optimize their inventory management practices (and maybe, just maybe close a warehouse or two).
+Through this exploration, the project aims to offer actionable data-driven recommendations that can assist Mint Classics in making informed decisions to optimize their inventory management practices.
+Who knows, maybe we'll even close a warehouse or two!
+No promises though.

+---

 # Data Description